mohammaddvi/envision-android-assignment/README.md

 4. Library files will only have to be saved locally for the time being.

+5. Please do the assignment to do in Kotlin.

 ## Submission

 This repo should be forked and submitted with the Assignment.
 The assignment itself has a deadline of 1 week, if you'd like more time then please let your contact at Envision know about it.